bradleyeckert/hermes/docs/crypto.md

 The cyphertext of the N-byte message is input to the Poly1305 hash.
 The 16-byte tag is extracted from the poly1305_context using a version of poly1305_finish that does not modify the context.

-There are contexts for the recaive and transmit streams.
+There are contexts for the receive and transmit streams.
 The total amount of RAM needed for these structures is about 520 bytes.
+With roomy I/O buffers, total RAM usage should be in the 1KB to 1.5 KB range.

+## Crypto functions

+The `ChaCha20` and `poly1305` libraries are included as Git submodules.
+The tether's `tcsecure` library calls functions in them.
+It also calls platform-specific functions in `tcsupport.c`.